ContextLeak: Auditing Leakage in Private In-Context Learning Methods: : Privacy Auditing of In-Context Learning

-\textbf{Obtaining an Empirical Epsilon.} Figure \ref{fig:gen_audit_strat} showcases the auditing pipeline for \ourmethod.
-Over the course of the auditing process, the canary and query remain fixed, and each query utilizes a sensitive dataset $D$, canary $c$, user query template $Q$, and a system $M$, which includes the base LLM, private ICL mechanism, and auditor access.
-We define a distribution $\mathcal{D}$ based on $D$ and $c$.
-A coin is flipped, $Z \sim \text{Bernoulli}(\frac{1}{2})$, to determine if the canary is inserted into the dataset.
-Formally, $D' \sim \mathcal{D} \iff D' = \{\, \mathrm{Insert}(D,c) \text{ if } Z=1,\; D \text{ if } Z=0 \,\}$, where $\mathrm{Insert}(D,c)$ denotes replacing one entry in $D$ with canary $c$.
-Ideally, the system $M$ correctly predicts the presence of the inserted canary, which can be defined as auditing accuracy $a$.
-Formally, and auditing accuracy corresponds to an empirical epsilon lower bound by a $log\left(\frac{a}{1-a}\right)$ transformation \cite{steinke2023privacy, nasr2023tightauditingdifferentiallyprivate}.
-A 50\% auditing accuracy (random guess) corresponds with no privacy leakage, whereas 100\% auditing accuracy corresponds to full privacy leakage.
-Additional details about the auditing algorithm can be found in Appendix \ref{appendix:ContextLeak_Framework}, and we highlight the empirical epsilon conversions in Table \ref{tab:empirical_eps}.
+Over the course of the auditing process, the canary and query remain fixed, and each query utilizes a sensitive dataset $D$, canary $c$, and a user query template $Q$.
+Let $Z \sim \text{Bernoulli}(\frac{1}{2})$ determine if the canary is inserted into the dataset.
+Formally, let $D' = D$ if $Z=0$ and $D'=\mathrm{Insert}(D,c)$ if $Z=1$, where $\mathrm{Insert}(D,c)$ denotes replacing an entry in $D$ with the canary $c$.
+The system $M$, which includes the base LLM and the private ICL mechanism, takes $D'$ and $Q$ to generate a private output $o=M(Q,D')$.

+To observe privacy leakage, we define $a$ as the accuracy of auditor $A$ in predicting the presence of the inserted canary from $o$.
+Formally,

+Notably, a $50\%$ auditing accuracy (random guess) corresponds with no privacy leakage, whereas $100\%$ auditing accuracy corresponds to full privacy leakage.

+Additionally, the auditor's binary predictions of canary presence or absence induce a True Positive Rate (TPR) and False Positive Rate (FPR), defined respectively as the fraction of runs correctly identified as containing the canary, and the fraction of canary-free runs incorrectly flagged.
+Subsequently, an empirical $\varepsilon$ lower bound~\citep{Nasr2021Adversary, nasr2023tightauditingdifferentiallyprivate} is calculated as